olivemuteru3/PoultryKenya/README.md

 The system also allows the user to sale the eggs.
 After sales a receipt to the person purchasing the eggs is generated.

-The system keeps record of feeds in the farm
+The system keeps record of feeds in the farm.

 ## I am hoping you will enjoy using our system.